juniorbotelho/movie-maker/README.md

 ## #2 Project Structure from Modules

 **www/Blogs.ts**: The context of this module refers to any data returned by blog templates registered in the project.
-The context of this module refers to any data returned by blogging templates registered in the project.
 In the following example we use the 'geekhunter' as a request template, note that the return is a simple list structure containing the links and titles referring to the posts found.

 **Attention**: This is just an example, the template can be created with **Cheerio** but this example will not work as long as a template called ```geekhunter.min.template``` is not inside **temp/templates**.